Reading time: 3 minutes

 On this page

-According to the ATO, 70% of SMSFs have two members, typically a married couple, followed by 23% with just a single member.
-Those with three or four members each made up just 4% of funds, indicating that there may not be much demand for an increase in the number of members allowed to six.
+According to the ATO, around 70% of SMSFs have two members, typically a married couple, followed by 23% with just a single member.
+Those with three or four members each made up just 4% of funds, indicating that there may not be much demand for the recent increase in the maximum number of members allowed to six.

 How many SMSFs are there?